dwalleck/opencafe/docs/source/quickstart/index.rst

 referencing API documentation as you code.
 If you make a mistake, you may not find that out until you run the script.
-Also, if/when the name of one of the properties or the structure of the API response changes, this means tediously changing the property each place it is used or trying to do a string replace across the project, which can have unitended consequences unless you're very careful.
+Also, if/when the name of one of the properties or the structure of the API response changes, this means tediously changing the property each place it is used or trying to do a string replace across the project, which can have unintended. consequences unless you're very careful.

 Writing Request and Response Models